-Previously, Dr. Hogan served as Director of the Ohio Department of Mental Health (1991-2007) and Commissioner of the Connecticut Department of Mental Health from 1987-1991.
-He chaired the President’s New Freedom Commission on Mental Health in 2002-2003.
-He was appointed as the first behavioral health representative on the board of The Joint Commission in 2007, and as a member of the National Action Alliance for Suicide Prevention in 2010.
-He served (1994-1998) on the National Institute of Mental Health’s National Advisory Mental Health Council, as President of the National Association of State Mental Health Program Directors (2003-2005) and as Board President of NASMHPD’s Research Institute (1989-2000).
-His awards for national leadership include recognition by the National Governor’s Association, the National Alliance on Mental Illness, the Campaign for Mental Health Reform, the American College of Mental Health Administration, and the American Psychiatric Association.
-He is a graduate of Cornell University, and earned an MS degree from the State University College in Brockport, New York and a doctoral degree from Syracuse University.
+Previously, Dr. Hogan served on the NIMH Council (1994-1998), as President of the National Association of State Mental Health Program Directors (NASMHPD) (2003-2005), and as Board President of NASMHPD’s Research Institute (1989-2000).
+His awards for national leadership include recognition by the National Governors Association, the National Alliance on Mental Illness, the Campaign for Mental Health Reform, the American College of Mental Health Administration, and the American Psychiatric Association.
+He is a graduate of Cornell University and earned an M.S. degree from the State University College in Brockport, New York, and a Ph.D. from Syracuse University.